Albertine Lapensée: Early life and hockey career

 Albertine Lapensée was born on August 10, 1898, in Cornwall, Ontario, the youngest of eleven children born to Phillippe and Matilde.
 She grew up playing ice hockey outdoors on frozen ponds and rivers alongside her brothers and other boys.
 With the outbreak of the First World War, the exodus of men to the fighting resulted in the decline of amateur hockey leagues.
 This meant that hockey arenas were losing revenue, and to counter this, the owners of the Jubilee Arena in Montreal organised a four-team women's hockey league in 1915, the Eastern Ladies' Hockey League.
-Lapensée joined the Cornwall Nationals, quickly renamed the Cornwall Victorias, who joined the league a year later.
-On her debut in January 1916, she scored five goals in a 6–0 win for the Victorias, while a week later she scored six as her team won 8–0.
-In another game, she scored 15 goals, to help Cornwall to a 21–0 victory.
-Her exploits helped to promote the ladies' sport; the Jubilee Arena was selling out its 3,000 seats for games, while the Cornwall Victorias were being asked to sign contracts with other teams to play in their arenas – as long as Lapensée was playing.
+Lapensée joined the Cornwall Victorias for their second game after joining the ELHL in 1916.
+In her debut on January 27, 1916, she scored two goals in a 3-1 win over Ottawa, A week later she scored six as her team won 8–0.
+In another game, she scored 15 (16) goals, to help Cornwall to a 21–0 victory.
+Her exploits helped to promote ladies' hockey and women's sport; The Jubilee Arena was selling out its 3,000 seats for games, while the Cornwall Victorias were being asked to sign contracts with other teams to play in their arenas – as long as Lapensée was playing.
 In the press, she was nicknamed the "Miracle Maid" by the English-language press, and "l'etoile des etoiles" ("the star of stars") by the French-language press.

 Such was her domination of the sport that there were persistent rumours that she was actually a man.
 These first surfaced immediately after her first match, when the members of the opposition Ottawa side accused her of being a man.
 The accusation was not unfounded in the league, where it was not uncommon for boys to be disguised as women to improve the spectacle.
 Some opposition teams went as far as removing Lapensée's tuque during games to check how long her hair was.
 Her father made a public statement that the claims were false, and in February 1916, the Montreal Star investigated the claims.
 The reporter spoke to "dozens and dozens of people from Cornwall who had known her since she was little", and concluded that "from what he learned he is thoroughly convinced 'he' is a 'she'."
 Despite this the rumours lingered, and some modern sources still speculate that she might have been a man.
 In 2011, an article in the Cornwall Standard Freeholder claimed that "we'll never know if Albertine was actually an Albert", suggesting the possibility that Lapensée was actually a draft dodger named Albert.